 Transfer of your information outside the European Economic Area (EEA):

 This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case or for a reference.
 However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
 If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
 If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.

-[I may transfer your personal information to the following which are located outside the European Economic Area (EEA):
+[We may transfer your personal information to the following which are located outside the European Economic Area (EEA):

 If you would like any further information please use the contact details at the end of this document.

-I will normally store all your information:
+We will normally store all your information:

 Under the GDPR, you have a number of rights that you can exercise in certain circumstances.
 These are free of charge.
 In summary, you may have the right to:

 If you want more information about your rights under the GDPR please see the Guidance from the Information Commissioners Office on Individual’s rights under the GDPR.

 If you want to exercise any of these rights, please:

 If you have any queries about this policy, please contact our Data Protection Manager: Angela Campbell (mailto:ACampbell@2Bedfordrow.co.uk)